ebuka-the-analyst/innovation-visa-assistant.webapp/replit.md

 ## Overview

-VisaPrep AI is a SaaS application that generates professional business plans for UK Innovation Visa applicants.
+VisaPrep AI is a SaaS application that generates professional business plans for UK Innovation Visa (Innovator Founder) applicants.
 The platform uses AI (OpenAI GPT) to create comprehensive, endorsing body-ready business plans covering the three key visa criteria: Innovation, Viability, and Scalability.
 Users complete a multi-step questionnaire, purchase a tier (Basic, Premium, or Enterprise), and receive a professionally formatted PDF business plan within minutes.

+## Critical Information - Updated November 2025

+### Innovator Founder Visa (Replaced Old Innovator Visa)

+**Key Changes from Old Visa:**
+- NO fixed £50,000 minimum investment requirement
+- Funding must be "appropriate" and "sufficient" for YOUR business plan
+- Could be less than, equal to, or more than £50k depending on business needs
+- Endorsing bodies assess appropriateness based on your specific circumstances

+**Official Requirements:**
+- Personal savings: £1,270 (28 consecutive days)
+- Business funding: "Appropriate" amount (no fixed minimum)
+- No investment needed if business already established/endorsed

+**Visa Fees (Nov 2025):**
+- Application: £1,274 (outside UK) or £1,590 (extension/switch in UK)
+- Endorsement assessment: £1,000
+- Per-meeting fee: £500 each (minimum 2 meetings required)

 ## User Preferences